ethereum/py-evm/docs/guides/quickstart.rst

 Installation
 ~~~~~~~~~~~~

 This is the quickstart guide for Trinity.
-If you only care about running a Trinity node, this
+It teaches us how to run a Trinity node as a user.

-guide will help you to get things set up.
-If you plan to develop on top of Py-EVM or contribute
+To develop on top of Trinity or to contribute to the project, check out the
-to the project you may rather want to checkout the :doc:`Contributing Guide </contributing>` which
-explains how to set everything up for development.
+:doc:`Contributing Guide </contributing>` that explains how to set everything up for development.

 Installing on Ubuntu
 --------------------